 Bananas are high in potassium too.
 Considering that there are 425 milligrams in just one banana, potassium goals for the day aren't too hard to reach.
 Potatoes and even potato chips are rich in potassium.
 There are 90 milligrams of this mineral in each tablespoon of peanut butter.

-Since so many foods contain this nutrient, it's unlikely that you'll suffer from a lack of potassium unless you're ill or taking diuretics.
+Since so many foods contain this nutrient, it's unlikely that you'll lack potassium unless you're ill or taking diuretics.
 In fact, you might have too much of this mineral in your system.

 Read more: Low Potassium Food List